& management's discussion and analysis

 Your directors also acknowledge with gratitude the support of customers, agents,

-suppliers and all other stakeholders for their continued faith and support, during these
+suppliers, shareholders and all other stakeholders for their continued faith and support

 Your Board also take this opportunity to place on record its appreciation of the